 Sheriffs’ sales of property are open type auction sales (sealed or mailed bids are not accepted).
 The plaintiff opens with a bid of $100.00 and all subsequent bids are in multiples of at least $100.00.
 Property is sold to the highest bidder.
-Bids over $150,000.00 must be in multiples of $1,000.00.

 The successful bidder must pay 20% of the purchase price immediately in cash, certified check or approved money order at the end of the sale.
 They must also sign an acknowledgement of the purchase conditions and indicate who will prepare the deed.

+The balance must be paid within 30 days.
+Any change or assignment of bid must be within the 10 days from the date of the sale.
 If the balance is not paid within 30 days, the buyer may lose his or her deposit.
 Additional time is not granted to the buyer to obtain a mortgage.

 The purchaser will receive a sheriff’s deed when full payment of the purchase price is received by the sheriff’s office.
 This deed may not give clear title to the property.
 In order to obtain clear title, all liens, taxes or encumbrances must be satisfied.
 We recommend a title search before you bid on sale property.